1989 Chadian constitutional referendum

 A constitutional referendum was held in Chad on 10 December 1989.
 The new constitution made the country a one-party state with the National Union for Independence and Revolution as the sole legal party, as well as confirming Hissène Habré, who had come to power in a 1982 coup, as president.
 It also provided for a presidential republic with a unicameral National Assembly.
 It was passed by 99.9% of voters, with a turnout of 93%.

+Background

+Chad had endured a mostly unstable government since its independence in 1960 into the 1980s, including prolonged periods of civil war.
+In 1982, Hissène Habré gained control of the government and instituted a somewhat stable but authoritarian dictatorship, backed by the United States and France.
+Beginning in 1988, Habré began to allow slivers of democracy into the government, with regional congresses and a constitutional committee being held.

+The constitution created a single-party state under Habré's National Union for Independence and Revolution party.
+The proposed constitution created the National Assembly, though it gave the Assembly no meaningful authority.
+Elections were held in 1990 to fill the new Assembly.
+The referendum also counted as a presidential election, and Habré was elected to a seven-year term.

+The constitution of 1989 would be short-lived, however.
+In December 1990, six months after the election, the Patriotic Salvation Movement (MPS) under Idriss Déby would successfully overthrow Habré's government.
+The MPS suspended the constitution and Assembly upon gaining power, promising an eventual multiparty democracy.
+After a slow democratization process, a new constitution was finally approved by a referendum in 1996.

 Results

 Official results gave a total number of valid votes as 2,690,285, 1,448 more than the total of for and against votes.